mklabs/foofiles/cssline/readme.md

 You can "single-line" a "multi-line" css

-    $ cat ./path/to/some/file.css --oneline
+    $ cat ./path/to/some/file.css | cssline --oneline

 And you can "multi-line" a "single-line" css

-    $ css ./path/to/some/file.css --multiline
+    $ css ./path/to/some/file.css | cssline --multiline

 You can also convert directly a remote file, it just needs to have `//` in it to be considered as a remote url.